marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > - **Input 3:** no-connected.

 > [!TIP]
-> Create a for-loop and loop the iterations with feedback.
+> Create a for-loop and loop the attribute wrangle with feedback.

 ``` c
 """ Blue based on nearpoints. """;